 Bread isn’t something to make in a rush.
 It involves bursts of activity but patience and leaving it alone is what it needs; to rise, prove and bake.
 If you’re aiming for a 1pm lunch, start the bread at 9/9:30am.
 You can bake this in a freeform round or oval shape or you can use a large loaf tin (sold as a 2 lb bread tin).
 It’s lovely and fresh on the day it is made and makes very nice toast on subsequent days.

 You can use plain flour, wholemeal flour or a blend of the two to make this loaf, as you prefer.
 Really you should use strong bread flour, as it makes a better loaf but I tend to use whatever I have in the cupboard, chapati flour included.
 I have also tried using a blend of rye, wheat and spelt flours.
-I used 125g rye flour out of 500g flour – it doubled in size in about 90 minutes but if you would like to use more rye, you will need to leave it rise for longer and the dough will only increase in size by half due to the heaviness of the rye flour.
-Do have a look at a recipe by the Hairy Bikers, Paul Hollywood, the deep-dive that Felicity Cloake did on making the perfect rye bread for the Guardian or Anna Jones’ recipe for a rye and spelt loaf.
+I’ve found that using that a batch of dough made with half rye flour rises as any other dough would, but using more than 50% rye flour will require a longer time to rise.
+Do bear in mind that a bigger batch with more than half rye flour will also need longer to rise.
+For more on rye bread, have a look at a recipe by the Hairy Bikers, Paul Hollywood, the deep-dive that Felicity Cloake did on making the perfect rye bread for the Guardian or Anna Jones’ recipe for a rye and spelt loaf.

 I had a go at using fresh yeast after seeing little pots of it for sale for 50p at Paul, a French bakery chain.
 Each pot will make 2-3 500g loaves but only has a shelf life of about two weeks and should be kept in the fridge.
 The main difference I found was that it seemed to give a much quicker rise than dried yeast.
 The Doves’ farm website has a yeast conversion table on how much fresh yeast to use in place of dried yeast – you can use 17g fresh yeast to substitute 7g dried yeast for the recipe.
 Just dissolve the yeast in the lukewarm water before adding the rest of ingredients – it doesn’t need to go frothy.
 You’ll also find warnings about keeping the salt and fresh yeast separate, as the salt can kill the yeast.
 To be on the safe side, I added the salt when I re-kneaded the dough before leaving it for it’s second prove.